What is Random Forest?

 The random forest method can build prediction models using random forest regression trees, which are usually unpruned to give strong predictions.
 The bootstrap sampling method is used on the regression trees, which should not be pruned.
 Optimal nodes are sampled from the total nodes in the tree to form the optimal splitting feature.

-The random sampling technique used in the selection of the optimal splitting feature lowers the correlation and hence, the variance of the regression trees.
+The random sampling technique used in selecting the optimal splitting feature lowers the correlation and hence, the variance of the regression trees.
 It improves the predictive capability of distinct trees in the forest.
 The sampling using bootstrap also increases independence among individual trees.

 The permutation importance is a measure that tracks prediction accuracy where the variables are randomly permutated from out-of-bag samples.
 The permutation importance approach works better than the naïve approach but tends to be more expensive.